Bosch-Connected-Experience-26/.github/profile/README.md

 ---

-## Pitch Presentation Guidance
+## 🎤 Pitch Presentation Guidance

 **What is it?**
 The basic meaning of pitching is throwing an idea at your audience, hoping to score a hit, as in baseball.
 In the context of PowerPoint presentations, a pitch is a special type of sales presentation, through which you introduce your company, product, or idea, and it is short.

 **How long is it?**
-Usually, pitches are very short (3-5 minutes). **At this Hackathon, we will inform you about the upper limit at a later point**
+Usually, pitches are very short (3-5 minutes). **At this Hackathon, we will inform you about the upper limit at a later point.**

 **What’s its purpose?**
 Through your pitching presentation, you have to convince your audience of your idea and attract potential investors.
 Because time is limited, you need to plan really carefully what you want to say.